 You will be given an outline of the ‘Dos and Donts’ of ashram life at the time of your visit.
 These guidelines are intended to maintain the discipline required for the practice of yoga.
 Guests should adhere to these rules and regulations.
 Any difficulties should be discussed with the director

-Headstand workshops and coaching sessions are available during TTC.
-Please check the TTC Schedule
+Headstand workshops and coaching sessions are available during TTC and Yoga Vacation.

 A brahmachari is preparing for the holy state of sannyas (renunciation).
 The yellow sig-nifies the quest for true knowledge.